Accept Your Gorgeous Body Exactly as it Is Right Now + Plant Based Banana Walnut Muffins

 What if you made the choice, right now, to accept your body exactly as it is in THIS moment?
 Not how it was 10 years ago.
 Not how it might be 10 weeks from now.
 But how it is right now, as you’re reading this.

-When we don’t accept our body exactly as it is in this moment, we find ways to try to change it as fast as we possibly can.
+When we don’t accept our body exactly as it is in this moment, we look for ways to change it as fast as we possibly can.

 We beat ourselves up.
 We restrict calories.
 We get angry.
 We get on that scale….again.
 We work out longer.
 We deprive ourselves of food.
 We snap at our loved ones.
-And we keep ourselves stuck in this unforgiving and unhealthy cycle.
+And we keep ourselves stuck in this unforgiving cycle.

 We nourish our body with healthy foods.
 We speak kindly to ourselves.
 We move our body and give it gratitude for showing up for us every day.
 We have patience.
 We find humor in our human imperfections.

 If loving and accepting your body in this moment is something that you want to do, but it’s a stretch for you, try these two simple things:

 Instead of thinking about your body as the enemy, think about your body as your most loved pet.
 Innocent. consistent.
 Loving.
 Loyal.
 Happy.
 Faithful.
-A little mischievous at times but totally deserving of love and tenderness and patience and acceptance.
+A little mischievous at times but totally deserving of love, tenderness, patience, and acceptance.
 Would you beat up and punish your most loved fur baby?
 No. So why are you doing it to yourself?
-You have the capacity to accept and love unconditionally, my dear.
-It’s time to share that unconditional acceptance and love with your body.
+You have the capacity to accept and love unconditionally.
+Is it time to share that unconditional acceptance and love with your body?

 Be aware of your thoughts.
-The moment a thought comes up that isn’t in alignment with accepting your body, tell that thought to fuck off and then make the choice to insert a loving thought instead.
-Do this as many times as you have to, even if it’s every five minutes and even if you don’t believe the thought “I love my body”, start with “I have a body”.
+The moment a thought comes up that isn’t in alignment with accepting your body, tell that thought to move along and make the choice to insert a loving thought instead.
+Do this as many times as you have to, even if it’s every five minutes.
+If you don’t believe the thought “I love my body”, start with “I have a body”.
 Neutral is always better than hateful.
 Go neutral until you can go to a loving thought.